AcipenserSturio/mi/content/blog/pondering-xerographic-papers-video.md

 Is using Toki Pona more effort for me than using English?
 Yes.
 I am sure my fluency in Toki Pona is lower than in English.
 Do I care to make myself native-level fluent?
 No. How many people do, and will toki pona taso 24/7?
 A non-zero amount, but not that many.
 "Is Toki Pona too difficult in practice for serious general use?"
 I leave it to the jan Tepos and jan Kitas of the world to decide.

+(Note: this doesn't mean that *everyone* who's been around <5 years isn't fluent.
+I know that people who stuck around tpt-communities, particularly VRChat, get good much faster than I did, which is only natural given a much higher dose of immersion and practice.)

 A good argument to make here would be: how do Esperanto and Toki Pona compare in terms of the number of speakers who actually speak the corresponding language 24/7 in a given community, for extended periods of time?
 I bet you can use this method to show Toki Pona far below Esperanto.
 Can a survey like this be conducted at all?
 I don't know, but you might.
 (And does it even matter?)

 > Meanwhile this server where only Toki Pona is allowed is almost a ghost town by comparison.